Some stability results for a Fractional Differential Equation with two delays: Conclusion

 \section{Conclusion}

 This paper investigated the stability of a fractional-order delay differential equation with a delay-dependent coefficient and two discrete delays.
 By linearizing the system and analyzing the characteristic equation, we derived both delay-independent and delay-dependent stability conditions.
-We studied two cases: $\tau_1=0$ and $\tau_1=1$ in detail.
 The numerical simulations and stability diagrams supported the theoretical findings.

 The results show that the interaction between fractional order, feedback strength, and delay-dependent coefficients has a major influence on system stability.
 In particular, the presence of such coefficients can cause stability switches and transitions.
 These insights are useful for modeling biological and control systems where feedback and memory effects are important.